canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   # without asking any confirmation
   forced = yes

-Launch Checkbox, you should now have an html report to check out in ``/tmp/output.html``.
+Launch Checkbox, and you should now have an HTML report to check out at ``/tmp/output.html``.

-Of course you can have multiple exporters, as mentioned before, try the following launcher, it will produce one html report and two (equal) textual reports.
+You can configure multiple exporters.
+Try the following launcher to produce a HTML report and two (identical) textual reports.

 .. code-block:: none